frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 I was taking care of the door one time in Villa Tevere with somebody else, and that other person had to make a call to Don Javier, who at the time was the Secretary General of the Work.
 It was June 14 and it was his birthday.

-This person greeted Don Javier, *Felicidades*, Don Javier.
-And immediately, Don Javier said, The important thing today is to keep in mind the intentions of the Father---which was a rather beautiful thing to say.
+This person greeted Don Javier, "*Felicidades*, Don Javier."
+And immediately, Don Javier said, "The important thing today is to keep in mind the intentions of the Father"---which was a rather beautiful thing to say.

 Here we are speaking about it many years later.
-If that was our birthday and somebody wished us a happy birthday, we might say, Thank you very much.
+If that was our birthday and somebody wished us a happy birthday, we might say, 'Thank you very much.
 Today\'s the day, pray for me.
-My day, remember me today.
+My day, remember me today.'

 But immediately Don Javier deflected that whole greeting to the Father.
 He didn\'t miss an opportunity.
 He didn\'t miss a beat.
 Everything for the Father.